 The financial year is the same as the tax year.
-For private companies and businesses, the financial year is from 1 April to 31 March and cannot be varied.
-However, the financial year for state-owned enterprises, banks, and financial institutions under the regulation of the CBM will be changed to 1 October to 30 September, effective from 1 October 2018.
+For private companies and businesses, the financial year will be from 1 October to 30 September effective 1 October 2019.
+This financial year of reporting is mandatory and cannot be varied.